Church of St Cyril of Turau and All the Patron Saints of the Belarusian People: Awards

-The Belarusian Memorial Chapel was featured at the 2017 London Festival of Architecture and received the RIBA London Regional Award 2017 of the Royal Institute of British Architects.
+The church was featured at the 2017 London Festival of Architecture and received the RIBA London Regional Award 2017 of the Royal Institute of British Architects.
 It has also been named People's Choice at the New London Awards 2017 by New London Architecture.

-The chapel was chosen by the Royal Academy of Arts as one of the 10 buildings to see at Open House London 2017.
+The church was chosen by the Royal Academy of Arts as one of the 10 buildings to see at Open House London 2017.
 Architizer has named it one of the 10 Catholic Churches Designed to Uplift and Inspire.
 On 21 October 2018, ArchDaily included the Belarusian chapel to the list of 32 best chapels previously published on the site.

-The chapel was also nominated for the EU Prize in Contemporary Architecture - Mies Van der Rohe Award 2019, the highest accolade in European Architecture.
+The church was also nominated for the EU Prize in Contemporary Architecture – Mies Van der Rohe Award 2019, the highest accolade in European Architecture, and included in the list of top 100 21st-century buildings by the Twentieth Century Society in 2026.

 Interiors

 The iconostasis and the altar area of the church contain icons painted in 1926 by the Russian Catholic convert Duchess Olga Bennigsen and Eric Ward (presumably a son of either William George Ward, theologian and mathematician, or of his son Wilfrid Philip Ward) for an Eastern Liturgical Week at the Westminster Cathedral as well as several icons from the former iconostasis of the Belarusian Catholic church of Christ the Redeemer in Chicago, now closed.